-This section offers resources to help health care providers identify the linguistic needs of their limited English proficient (LEP) patients and strategies to meet their communication needs.
-Research indicates that LEP patients face linguistic barriers when accessing health care services.
-These barriers have negative impacts on patient satisfaction and knowledge of diagnosis and treatment.
-Patients with linguistic barriers are less likely to seek treatment and preventive services, which can lead to poor health outcomes and longer hospital stays.
-This section contains tools to help improve the linguistic competence of health care providers, including tips for locating and working with interpreters, common signs and common sentences in many languages, language identification flashcards and an employee language prescreening tool.
+This section offers resources to help healthcare providers identify the linguistic needs of their limited English proficient (LEP) enrollees and strategies to meet their communication needs.
+Research indicates that LEP enrollees face linguistic barriers when accessing healthcare services.
+These barriers have negative impacts on enrollee satisfaction and knowledge of diagnosis and treatment.
+Enrollees with linguistic barriers are less likely to seek treatment and preventive services, which can lead to poor health outcomes and longer hospital stays.
+This section contains tools to help improve the linguistic competence of healthcare providers, including tips for locating and working with interpreters, common signs and common sentences in many languages, language identification flashcards and an employee language prescreening tool.

-Resources to increase awareness of how cultural background impacts health care delivery:
+Resources to increase awareness of how cultural background impacts healthcare delivery:

 Everyone approaches illness as a result of their own experiences, including education, social conditions, economic factors, cultural background and spiritual traditions, among others.
-In our increasingly diverse society, patients may experience illness in ways that are different from their health professional's experience.
-Sensitivity to a patient's view of the world enhances the ability to seek and reach mutually desirable outcomes.
+In our increasingly diverse society, enrollees may experience illness in ways that are different from their health professional's experience.
+Sensitivity to an enrollee's view of the world enhances the ability to seek and reach mutually desirable outcomes.
 If these differences are ignored, unintended outcomes could result, such as misunderstanding instructions and poor compliance.

-The tools in this section are intended to help you review and consider important factors that may have an impact on health care.
-Always remember that even within a specific tradition, local and personal variations in belief and behavior exist.
+The tools in this section are intended to help you review and consider important factors that may have an impact on healthcare.
+Always remember that even within a specific tradition, local, and personal variations in belief and behavior exist.
 Unconscious stereotyping and untested generalizations can lead to disparities in access to service and quality of care.
-Section content includes tips for talking with a wide range of people across cultures about a variety of culturally sensitive topics and information about health care beliefs of various cultural backgrounds.
+Section content includes tips for talking with a wide range of people across cultures about a variety of culturally sensitive topics and information about healthcare beliefs of various cultural backgrounds.